Searching for strongly coupled AdS matter with multi-trace deformations: A triple-trace deformation

 \section{A triple-trace deformation}

 In the rest of the paper, we will discuss the effects of a particular multi-trace deformation in the context of two-dimensional CFTs with $\mathcal{N}=(2,2)$ supersymmetry.
-These multi-trace deformations are present, for example, in symmetric product orbifolds of the $\mathcal{N}=(2,2)$ minimal models.\footnote{The deformation we will study is present in any two-dimensional holographic CFT with a 't Hooft limit and a BPS operator of weight $h=\bar{h}=1/6$.} These CFTs have been argued to be holographic \cite{Belin:2020nmp}, as the symmetric orbifold theory contains one or more single-trace marginal operators that can be turned on and are interpreted as gauge couplings.
+These multi-trace deformations are present, for example, in symmetric product orbifolds of the $\mathcal{N}=(2,2)$ minimal models.\footnote{The deformation we will study is present in any two-dimensional holographic CFT with a 't Hooft limit and a BPS operator of weight $h=\bar{h}=1/6$.} These CFTs have been argued to be connected to holographic CFTs through marginal deformations that reach a holographic point somewhere on their conformal manifolds \cite{Belin:2020nmp}, as the symmetric orbifold theory contains one or more single-trace marginal operators that can be turned on and are interpreted as gauge couplings.
 In particular, these deformations lift the higher spin currents present at the orbifold point \cite{Apolo:2022fya}.

 The theories of \cite{Belin:2020nmp} also contain many other marginal operators which are multi-trace, and we are interested in a triple-trace deformation that breaks large-$N$ factorization.
 In this section, we will see that such a deformation leads to order $\mathcal O(N^0)$ corrections to some OPE coefficients of single-trace operators, mostly reviewing the results of \cite{Apolo:2022pbq}; in the next section we will evaluate four-point functions.